Don’t (Barber) Cut to the Chase

 Only have a day?
 Our Seville City Sightseeing Tour gives you an overview of the city before deciding on your day’s itinerary, or simply hop on and off the bus at will when the mood strikes you.
 And it will, as Seville is one of the world’s most romantic cities.
 You’ll pass the Plaza of Spain, the Door of Jerez and trees of Seville Oranges that taste like sour lemons (take our word for it.)

 Have a bit more time?
 The Seville Card not only includes a hop-on/hop-off tour, but free access to over 20 museums, monuments and the 12th century Cathedral where you’ll find the tomb of Christopher Columbus.
 The explorer docked in the city after his journey to America.
 After sailing half way around the world, you’d want to rest somewhere beautiful, too.

 When the current royal family needs a rest, the come to Seville to vacation in a centuries-old former fort.
 The Alcazar means “royal residence” in Arabic, and it’s a structure fit for kings and queens.
 From the architecture with its flying buttresses to the interior’s intricately designed magnificence, the palace is a stately reminder of the city’s Moorish past.
 Stop to smell the fragrant gardens and take a walk on the Patio de las Doncellas – the Patio of the Maidens, stopping at the reflecting pool.

 Reflection is part of every traveler’s journey.
 All over Andalucia – you’ll find ample opportunities to think: under an orange tree, on a flower-filled patio, being serenaded.
 And certainly on the train.
-All of the beauty, romance and history of the area is just up the track: Cordoba, Cadiz, Jerez.
+All of the beauty, romance and history of the area is just up the track: Cordova, Cadiz, Jerez.
 All less than two hours away.
 Get a Eurail Spain Pass to seek out new cities, new adventures, and discover more than a place.
 Learn more about you.